cloud-ark/kubeplus/README.md

 ### Provider actions

 Provider team uses kubeplus kubectl plugins to troubleshoot and monitor WordpressService instances.
-With the ``kubectl connections`` plugin, provider can check if all the K8s resources have been created as expected.
+With the ``kubectl connections`` plugin provider can check whether all Kubernetes resources have been created as expected.
 The graphical output makes it easy to check the connectivity between different resources.

 ```
 kubectl connections WordpressService tenant1 default -k provider.conf -o png -i Namespace:default,ServiceAccount:default -n label,specproperty,envvariable,annotation